Nomination Process & Requirements

 Career level: Early Career to Middle Career

-Nominee eligibility: Active AGU membership is not required.
-The nominee should be 15 years after highest terminal degree or under 45 years of age as of 1 January of the year of presentation.
+Nominee eligibility: (1) Active AGU membership is not required.
+(2) The nominee should be within 15 years of receiving their highest terminal degree or under 45 years of age as of 1 January of the year of presentation.

-Nominator eligibility: Active AGU membership is not required.
+Nominator eligibility: (NEW) Active AGU membership is required.

 Conferred Fellowship: N/A